South Carolina Quitclaim Deed Overview

 Key Elements of a Quitclaim Deed Form

-- Grantor and Grantee Details: Include names and marital status if applicable.
+- Grantor and Grantee Details: This includes name and marital information (if applicable).

-- Consideration: State what the grantee gives the grantor in exchange for the property.
+- Consideration: State what the grantee gives to the grantor at the time of the property conveyance.

 Steps to File a Quitclaim Deed in South Carolina